 Along with her teaching, Sister Mary began studying piano with Ursuline Sister Marie Julie Fecher, who was teaching in Louisville.
 Mary remembers that “Sister Sylvester got a piano and set it up in the parlor for me.
 I fell in love with it!
 I probably drove the other Sisters crazy with all my practicing, but they never fussed about it.”

 Just a few years later, Sister Mary left St. Edward’s to become a full-time music student – first in the bachelor’s program at Saint-Mary-of-the-Woods College, then at Northwestern University, where she received her master’s degree.

 In 1979, Sister Mary began teaching music at the Academy, her alma mater.
 Two years later she moved to Brescia College (now University) where she taught music classes, directed choral groups and a handbell choir, gave private lessons and contributed her skills to liturgies in the college chapel.
 Loved and respected by her students, she served at Brescia for 32 years, including several years as coordinator of the music program.

 Then, in 2013, Sister Mary accepted her current position of Director of Worship and Liturgy at Mount Saint Joseph, a ministry to which she brings her dedication to the liturgy, her love of music and her bright personality that even makes weekly choir practice a delight for the Sisters.

-This year Sister Mary is celebrating her 50th anniversary as an Ursuline Sister.
+In 2022, Sister Mary is celebrating her 57th anniversary as an Ursuline Sister.
 “I’m so happy I chose to become an Ursuline,” she says.
 “I’m grateful for my life and for all the opportunities I have had.”
 They are opportunities she has shared generously.
 As she desired, she has stayed close to Jesus, and she has helped many others – her students, her family and friends, her Ursuline Sisters – to come closer to Jesus, too.